liferay/liferay-docs/develop/tutorials/articles/195-forms/01-form-field-types/02-adding-form-field-type-settings.markdown

 value is one or more `@DDMFormLayoutRow`s.

 **Note:** The default title of the layout pages are `%basic` and `%properties` for all of
 @product@'s field types, but Forms allows it to be customized if it's desired.
 If you want to change the title of one of the layout pages, you just need to create a new key in the language resources files (`src/resources/content/Language_xx_XX.properties`) and replace the current title of a layout page by it.
-For example, consider you've created the key `advanced=Advanced` in the `src/resources/content/Language.properties`, then you only need to change the `title` from `%basic` to `%advanced`.
+For example, consider you've created the key `advanced=Advanced` in the `src/resources/content/Language.properties` with its respective translations in the other language resources files, then you only need to change the `title` from `%basic` to `%advanced`.

 `@DDMFormLayoutRow`
 : Use this to lay out the number of columns you want in the row.
 Most settings